Policies and Procedures Manual

 Use of Email & Personal Computer Equipment

 All staff will receive a COS email address.
 Use of personal equipment for COS projects is not encouraged as COS is not liable for covering any damages to personal property.
-If your COS technology needs are not being met, please discuss them with the Senior Business Manager.
+If your COS technology needs are not being met, please discuss them with Human Resources.

 Acceptable Use Policy